-Harvard and non-Harvard graduate and undegraduate students may thus apply for FLAS funding through Harvard's Davis Center for Russian and Eurasian Studies and through their home institution, provided it participates in the US Department of Education sponsored program.
+FLAS: Ukrainian for Reading Knowledge is a FLAS-eligible language course.
+Harvard and non-Harvard graduate and undergraduate students may thus apply for FLAS funding through Harvard's Davis Center for Russian and Eurasian Studies and through their home institution, provided it participates in the US Department of Education sponsored program.
+FLAS applicants must also be either US citizens or permanent residents to be eligible.
 For more information regarding FLAS funding and application, please contact Donna Griesenbeck.

-Additional registration requirements for Harvard Summer School (if applicable):
+Be aware of the additional registration requirements for Harvard Summer School (if applicable):

 - Request Summer School housing in your Online Services account.

 - Make full payment of tuition, housing (if applicable), and all other fees.
 Credit card payments are accepted through Online Services.
 Alternative payment options are available.

 - If you will live in Summer School housing or are an international student attending Summer School while on a visa of any kind (including students who use the visa waiver program or similar entry programs established between the United States and foreign countries), you must comply with Massachusetts and Harvard University regulations requiring proof of immunization against certain communicable diseases.
 Submit proof of immunization.